StewartLynch/SegmentedPicker/index.md

 For this exercise, I am going to use code that was produced by *Frank Jia* in his article titled **Build a Custom iOS Segmented Control With SwiftUI** published on **Medium** at https://betterprogramming.pub/custom-ios-segmented-control-with-swiftui-473b386d0b51

-I have made only minor modifications to the code to make it compatible as a Swift Package, I make no claim to the code, I am using it only as an example for my tutorial.
+I have made only minor modifications to the code to make it compatible as a Swift Package, and to add an accessibility property.
+Otherwise, I make no claim to the code, I am using it only as an example for my tutorial.

 ### The Swift Package